 Psychology - Applied Psychology (Positive and Coaching Psychology)

 Full-time, Part-Time.
 See Additional Teaching Mode Information for more info.

-Entry Requirements: An undergraduate honours degree (Level 8), in which at least a second class honours (or equivalent) was awarded. (see detailed entry requirements below)
+An undergraduate honours degree (Level 8), in which at least a 2H2 (or equivalent) was awarded.
+See Requirements for full details.

 Coaching Psychologists are specialists in behaviour change who utilise systematic methodologies drawn from the psychological evidence base to bring about positive change.
 People who want professional support, in order to maximise their performance and potential, work with coaching professions.